droplinked/droplinked-evm-contracts/README.md

 This repository contains the droplinked's smart-contract source code for EVM chains that droplinked integrates with, including : Polygon, Binance, Hedera and Ripple sidechain

+## Documentations

+You can view the documentations of the contracts, and how to use them in front/back-end over [here](./docs/overall.md)

 ## Run tests

 To run the tests on the contract you can run the following command in the dev branch: